FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 \newpage

-XXX Fig letters do not match as now we have red GAMs.
-Below is results for Blue GAMsXXXX

-The GAM model in Figure \@ref(fig:SS120GAM) summarizes growth responses of SS120 red (A) or blue (B) peak PAR and photoperiod, across the 2 imposed oxygen concentrations.
-Under 250 µM O~2~, Figure \@ref(fig:SS120GAM)A showed highest growth rates achieved below PAR of 50 µmol photons m^-2^ s^-1^ and photoperiods between 8 and 12 h, indicated by the contour line labeled 0.29 d^-1^ (representing the 90^th^ percentile of achieved growth rate).
-Note the disjunct regions of the plots, resulting from variable growth successes of SS120 under 250 µM O~2~.
+The GAM model in Figure \@ref(fig:SS120GAM) summarizes growth responses of SS120 to red (A) or blue (B) peak PAR and photoperiod, across the 2 imposed oxygen concentrations.
+Under 250 µM O~2~, Figure \@ref(fig:SS120GAM)A showed highest growth rates below PAR of 50 µmol photons m^-2^ s^-1^ and photoperiods between 8 and 12 h, indicated by the contour line labeled 0.29 d^-1^ (representing the 90^th^ percentile of achieved growth rate).
+The disjunct regions of the GAM plot results from variable growth success of SS120 under 250 µM O~2~.
 Growth rate patterns under red light were similar, although somewhat faster.
 In contrast, under 25 µM O~2~ and a photoperiod of 8 h SS120 exploited all blue peak PAR levels, achieving faster growth rates at a higher PAR of \~100 µmol photons m^-2^ s^-1^, indicated by the contour line labeled 0.5 d^-1^ (representing the 90^th^ percentile of achieved growth rate), out pacing the 90^th^ percentile fastest growth rates under 250 µM O~2~.
 Under red light and 25 µM O~2~ light SS120 grew across most conditions of peak PAR and photoperiod, achieving fastest growth under long photoperiods and peak PAR below 50 \~100 µmol photons m^-2^ s^-1^.
 Thus, the designation of SS120 as a LL strain is dependent upon the [O~2].
-SS120 did not, however,  grow under tested conditions at 2.5 µM O~2~.
+SS120 did not, however, grow reliably under tested conditions at 2.5 µM O~2~.

+The LLIII clade, *P. marinus* SS120, grew under photoperiods longer than 4 h and showed increasing growth rate with increasing photoperiods.
+Therefore, SS120 can potentially exploit the longer summer photoperiods in temperate zones but again cannot sustain growth in winter through its requirement for more than 4 h of light per day, even if water temperature warms into the Clade LLIII tolerance range.

+SS120, grew under a PAR of 30 µmol photons m^-2^ s^-1^, and under some conditions at PAR of 90 µmol photons m^-2^ s^-1^, but growth was generally inhibited under PAR of 180 µmol photons m^-2^ s^-1^.
+These findings align with the results reported by
+@mooreComparativePhysiologySynechococcus1995 and are expected for a low light clade.
+Given that SS120 can tolerate longer photoperiods and low PAR levels, the deep ocean temperate zones are a viable habitat but not during temperate winter due to shorter photoperiods.

+SS120 exhibited different growth responses to spectral wavebands under varying O~2~ conditions, as such, this section will address the growth response under 250 µM O~2~ experiments, while the interactions of spectral wavebands under all O~2~ treatments will be discussed in the next section.
+SS120, grew under all spectral wavebands at a PAR of 30 µmol photons m^-2^ s^-1^.
+Growth was completely inhibited under blue light at PAR levels of 90 and 180 µmol photons m^-2^ s^-1^, but growth occurred at PAR of 90 µmol photons m^-2^ s^-1^ under all other spectral wavebands.
+Generally, growth was strongly inhibited under PAR of 180 µmol photons m^-2^ s^-1^ for all spectral wavebands.
+The ability of SS120 to grow under low blue light and longer photoperiods, makes the deep ocean waters of the temperate zone a viable potential habitat.
+Under 250 µM O~2~ SS120 is constrained to deeper ocean waters through its intolerance of higher blue PAR levels.

 \newpage